In the United States, the Social Security Administration (SSA) denies nearly 66% of all disability applications.

+In the United States, the Social Security Administration (SSA) denies nearly 66% of all disability applications.

 Arkansas Social Security Disability Benefits

 There are two different types of disability benefits offered by the Social Security Administration: social security disability insurance and supplemental security income.

-Qualifying for AR SSDI: Social Security Disability Insurance
+Qualifying for Arkansas SSDI: Social Security Disability Insurance

 Qualifying conditions and disabilities include, but are not limited to: